American-School-of-the-Hague/PowerSchool_Plugin_Template/README.md

 #### Plugin Install Message:  `cannot determine table name of column XXX`

 **Case 1 - ORDER BY Mismatch**
-This appears to be due to a column beiing referenced by only the column name in an `ORDER BY` clause.
+This appears to be due to a column that is referenced by only the column name in an `ORDER BY` clause.

 Example: